-The community art project involves the students in the struggle to change the visual image of their community by adorning it with a range of art projects.
+The Community Art Project involves students in the struggle to change the visual image of their community through art.
 The principle is to show students how they can change the way their neighborhood looks and feels.
 Dilapidation and a forlorn environment do not have to be the characteristic features of distressed communities.
-Within this framework, we want students to think aggressively about ways to re-image their community and to imbue it with the energy of youth culture.
-Over the past five years, the students have produced some rather dramatic projects.
-For example, working in partnership with the Locust Street Art Class, they produced a mural, which consists of about four hundred small panels, to cover the fence surrounding a small neighborhood park.
+Within this framework, we want students to think aggressively about ways to reimage their community and imbue it with the energy of youth culture.
+Over the past five years, the students have produced some rather dramatic projects, such as working in partnership with the Locust Street Neighborhood Art Classes, Inc., which is a nonprofit organization that provides free art and photography classes for young people.
+They produced a mural of about four hundred small panels to cover the fence surrounding a small neighborhood park.
 They also designed and built two benches for the park.

-They students produced a unique sign, which consisted of a bench and a decorative archway, for a block-long garden/park designed by Futures students and built by the UB Center for Urban Studies.
-Moreover, while Futures was being rehabilitated, the students were permitted to develop a mural, along the wall fronting the entrance to the school.
-The mural consisted of several hundred small tiles, with a different design painted on each one.
+The students produced a unique sign, which consisted of a bench and a decorative archway, for a block-long garden/park designed by Futures students and built by the university's Center for Urban Studies.
+Moreover, while the Futures Academy school building was being rehabilitated, the students were permitted to develop a mural along the wall fronting the entrance to the school.
+The mural consists of several hundred small tiles, each painted with a different design.
 Now, the first thing they see when entering the school is the mural, which symbolically proclaims, "This school belongs to you."
-And the first thing they see when they leave school is the sign and garden the designed, which symbolically says to them, "This neighborhood belongs to you."
+And the first thing they see when they leave school is the sign and garden they designed, which symbolically says to them, "This neighborhood belongs to you."